bigscience-workshop/data_tooling/pii-manager/README.md

    virtualenv will be chosen as, in this order:
      - the one defined in the `VENV` environment variable, if it is defined
      - if there is a virtualenv activated in the shell, it will be used
-     - otherwise, a default is chosen (which will probably not be available)
+     - otherwise, a default is chosen as `/opt/venv/bigscience` (it will be created if it does not exist)

 ## Contributing